eginwong/course-notes/cloud/azure/AZ-301/design-a-data-platform-solution.md

 - Cosmos DB Pricing
   - storage and throughput (RU/s)
   - reserving capacity
+- SQL Database auditing
+  - retain, report, analyze
+    - premium storage is not supported
+  - server policy and database policy
+    - avoid setting both because it duplicates db logs unless you want diffeerent slices
+  - keeps 4000 characters of data for character fields in an audit record
+  - can set retention days
+  - for geo-replicated dbs, turn on auditing on both primary and secondary servers
+  - for storage accounts behind vnets/firewalls, must enable "Allow trusted Microsoft services to access this storage account" on the storage account, and create a server managed identity with storage blob data contributor in RBAC
+- Caching
+  - shared cache or private cache
+  - determining what data should go in the cache
+  - cache data expiration
+  - Redis
+  - serialization
+  - HA, clustering, sharding, partitioning
+- Recommended DTU sizing
+  - Basic, Standard, Premium
+  - better max backup retention, CPU, IO throughput (1-5 vs. 1-5 vs. 25)
+  - IO latency (5ms read, 10 write, x2 vs. 2ms read/write)
+  - premium has in-memory OLTP
+  - max storage size (2GB > 1 TB > 4 TB)
+  - max DTU (5 > 3000 > 4000)

 ## Data Retention Strategy
 - automatic geo-redundant backups
   - 7-35 days point-restore
   - long-term retention policy up to 10 years
+- Store Azure SQL DB Backups for up to 10 years
+  - long-term retention (LTR)
+  - W=6, M=12, Y=10, WeekOfYear=16
+    - Each weekly full backup will be kept for six weeks.
+Except first full backup of each month, which will be kept for 12 months.
+Except the full backup taken on 16th week of year, which will be kept for 10 years.

 ## Data Availability, Consistency and Durability
 - availability: remove single point of failure